-Hey guys!
-I’m Arlette and I live a pretty amazing life!
+I’m Arlette and I live a pretty amazing life, despite many challenges!
 It wasn’t always like this though, so I’m here to share with you the resources I’ve found so that you too can learn to ‘Love Your Life’!! 🙂

 We are lucky to live on the beautiful Isle of Wight, in an awesome detached house that we manifested at a ridiculously low price, despite living in an area where even a tiny 2-bedroom semi-detached house costs way more than the 3 x average salary!

-Despite being diagnosed with a genetic condition in December 2014, my children and I feel lucky enough not to be too badly affected by it compared to some people who have it, and we do our best to live life to the absolute fullest that we can.
-I do my best to stay as positive as I can do on the more challenging days (which thankfully, only affect me, and not the boys).
+Despite being diagnosed with a genetic condition in December 2014, my children and I feel lucky enough not to be as badly affected by it compared to some people who have it and need repeated surgery, and we do our best to live life to the absolute fullest that we can.
+I do my best to stay as positive as I can and try to find something funny about feeling so awful every day!

 My health had always been pretty good until a few years ago, when it rapidly began to decline from being able to run several businesses, being an active volunteer and contributor to my local community (I founded the Freecycle group on the Island and the Isle of Wight Red Tent group, and used to sit on various panels such as my local Sure Start Stakeholder group and the Maternity Services Liaison Committee), and home-educating my children, whilst a single Mum, to being in a lot of pain and experiencing such debilitating fatigue that on the worst days, even the effort of expanding my lungs to breathe was utterly exhausting.